 Colonial Revival Garden Elements: Creating a clean and simple look, the color palette of a Colonial garden is a mix of colorful pinks, creams, blues and pastel shades, softening the formal atmosphere.
 Picket fencing, stone walls, and brick or gravel pathways give way to arbors, sundials, and formal fountains.

 The patio furniture can be antiques that celebrate colonial America, complimented by upholstery displaying pastel colors.
-Brick veneer barbeques and entertainment areas are near back yard entry.
+Brick veneer barbeque islands and entertainment areas are near back yard entry.
 Walkways are to be brick, textured concrete, or interlocking pavers.

 Colonial Revival Garden Plants: The symmetrical garden areas, often broken into four quadrants with walkways in between, feature clipped hedges, potted plants, and a symmetrical lawn area for family use.
 The formal plantings surround bird baths and sundials.
 The Colonists’ fundamental principles of survival demanded a raised vegetable garden and herbs in containers.